Almost Isotropy-Maximal Manifolds of Non-negative Curvature: Preliminaries

 \subsection{Geometric results in the presence of a lower curvature bound}

-We now recall some general results about $G$-manifolds with non-negative and almost non-negative curvature which we will use throughout.

-We first recall the splitting theorem of Cheeger and Gromoll. \begin{theorem}\cite{CG} Let $M$ be a compact manifold of non-negative sectional curvature.
-Then $\pi_1(M)$ contains a finite normal subgroup $\psi$ such that $\pi_1((M)/\psi$ is a finite group extended by $\zzz^k$, and $\tilde{M}$, the universal covering of $M$, splits isometrically as $\bar{M} \times \rrr^k$, where $\bar{M}$ is compact. \end{theorem}
+We now recall some general results about $G$-manifolds with positive and non-negative sectional curvature which we will use throughout.
+The first of these is the Splitting Theorem of Cheeger and Gromoll. \begin{theorem}\cite{CG} Let $M$ be a compact manifold of non-negative sectional curvature.
+Then $\pi_1(M)$ contains a finite normal subgroup $\psi$ such that $\pi_1(M)/\psi$ is a finite group extended by $\zzz^k$, and $\widetilde{M}$, the universal covering of $M$, splits isometrically as $\overline{M} \times \rrr^k$, where $\overline{M}$ is compact and non-negatively curved. \end{theorem}

-Recall that a torus manifold is an example of an $S^1$-fixed point homogeneous manifold, indeed, of a nested $S^1$-fixed point homogeneous manifold.
-Fixed point homogeneous manifolds of positive curvature were classified in Grove and Searle \cite{GS}.
-More recently, the following theorem by Spindeler, \cite{Spi}, gives a characterization of non-negatively curved $G$-fixed point homogeneous manifolds.
+As mentioned in Remark \ref{fphaim}, a manifold admitting an almost isotropy-maximal torus action is an example of an $S^1$-fixed-point-homogeneous manifold.
+Closed, simply connected, fixed-point-homogeneous manifolds of positive curvature were classified in Grove and Searle \cite{GS}.
+More recently, in Spindeler \cite{Spi}, the following characterization of closed, non-negatively curved fixed-point-homogeneous manifolds is given.

-\begin{theorem} \cite{Spi} Assume that $G$ acts fixed point homogeneously on a closed, non-negatively curved Riemannian manifold $M$.
-Let $F$ be a fixed point component of maximal dimension.
-Then there exists a smooth submanifold $N$ of $M$, without boundary, such that $M$ is diffeomorphic to the normal disk bundles $D(F)$ and $D(N)$ of $F$ and $N$ glued together along their common boundaries; \bdm M = D(F) \cup_{\partial} D(N). \edm Further, $N$ is $G$-invariant and contains all singularities of $M$ up to $F$. \end{theorem} A special case of the above theorem occurs when $F$ and $N$ are both fixed by the $S^1$ action in the following Double Soul Theorem.
+\begin{theorem} \cite{Spi} Let $G$ be a compact Lie group.
+Assume that $G$ acts fixed-point-homogeneously on a closed, non-negatively curved Riemannian manifold $M$.
+Let $F$ be a fixed point set component of maximal dimension.
+Then there exists a smooth submanifold $N\subset M$, without boundary, such that $M$ is diffeomorphic to the normal disk bundles $D(F)$ and $D(N)$ glued together along their common boundary, $E$, that is, \bdm M = D(F) \cup_{E} D(N). \edm Further, $N$ is $G$-invariant and all points of $M\, \setminus\, \{F \cup N\}$ belong to principal $G$-orbits. \end{theorem}

-\begin{DSthm} \cite{SY} Let $M$ be a non-negatively curved $S^1$-fixed point homogeneous Riemannian manifold.
-If $\Fix(M, S^1)$ contains at least two components $F$ and $N$ with maximal dimension, one of which is compact, then $F$ and $N$ are isometric and $M$ is diffeomorphic to an $S^2$-bundle over $F$ with structure group $S^1$.
-In other words, there is a principal $S^1$ bundle $P$ over $F$ such that $M$ is diffeomorphic to $P\times_{S^1} S^2$. \end{DSthm}

-Moreover, Lemma 3.29 of \cite{Spi}, shows that in the case where $M$ is simply-connected, one can put an upper bound on the dimension of $N$ as follows.